 Another trend is the growing awareness of sustainable farming practices.
 Consumers are increasingly interested in where their meat comes from and how it's produced.
 This has led to a greater demand for organic and locally sourced meat.

 Data from various sources indicates a mixed picture of meat consumption in Spanish-speaking countries.
 In some countries, meat consumption remains high, particularly in Argentina and Uruguay, where beef is a staple food.
-However, in other countries, such as Spain and Mexico, there has been a gradual decline in meat consumption, with more people opting for poultry, fish, or plant-based alternatives.
+Still, in other countries, such as Spain and Mexico, there has been a gradual decline in meat consumption, with more people opting for poultry, fish, or plant-based alternatives.

 Tips and Expert Advice: Mastering Carne in Conversation